 python setup.py install

 Now the fun part.
-From code snippets found on the internet, I put a small python script which lists all existing serial ports.
+From code snippets found on the internet, I put a small python script that lists all existing serial ports.
 Then prompts the user to select the port to use and then opens it and reads incoming data lines that are printed in console immediately:

 #! /usr/bin/env python3 import serial def scan(): """scan for available ports. return a list of tuples (num, name)""" available = for i in range(256): try: s = serial.Serial(i) available.append( (i, s.portstr)) s.close() # explicit close 'cause of delayed GC in java except serial.SerialException: pass return available if __name__=='__main__': print ("Found ports:") for n,s in scan(): print ("(%d) %s" % (n,s)) selection = input("Enter port number:") try: ser = serial.Serial(eval(selection), 9600, timeout=1) print("connected to: " + ser.portstr) except serial.SerialException: pass while True: # Read a line and convert it from b'xxx\r\n' to xxx line = ser.readline().decode('utf-8')[:-2] if line: # If it isn't a blank line print(line) ser.close()

 The script can be edited with any editor you like.
 I find the Programmer’s Notepad to be pretty good.
-Make sure you name file with .py extension.
-In order to run the script, using command prompt navigate to file location and then run it by typing:
+Make sure you name the file with the .py extension.
+To run the script, using command prompt, navigate to file location and then run it by typing:

 and pressing enter.
 You should see something similar:

 As you can see program found two ports – COM1 and COM4 with indexes 0 and 3.
-To select a port, you need to type index number which in my case were 3.
+To select a port, you need to type the index number, which in my case were 3.
 The program confirms that we are connected to COM4 and start receiving string lines.

 For demonstration, I used the ChipKIT UNO32 board and Mpide IDE, which works the same as Arduino.
 In code examples, you can find the ASCII table generating code.
-It simply sends all table via the serial interface.
+It simply sends all tables via the serial interface.
 You don’t need to edit code – upload sketch into ChipKIT or Arduino if you like and run it.

 With this simple script, we made a straightforward terminal.
-With further coding, we can extract data and do some processing, storing to file or drawing graphs of numeric values.
+We can extract data, do some processing, store it in a file, or draw graphs of numeric values with further coding.